International Fencing Federation

-Since its inception in 1913, there have been 14 presidents.
-The position of president of the federation is currently vacant, but was most recently occupied by Russian oligarch Alisher Usmanov (until 2022).

 History

-The Fédération Internationale d'Escrime is the heir of the Société d'encouragement de l'escrime founded in France in 1882, which took part in the global movement of structuring sport.
+The International Fencing Federation (Fédération Internationale d'Escrime) is the heir of the Société d'encouragement de l'escrime founded in France in 1882, which took part in the global movement of structuring sport.
 The first international fencing congress was held in Brussels, Belgium in 1897 at the instigation of the Fédération belge des cercles d'escrime, followed by another one in Paris in 1900.
 On this occasion the Société organised one of the first international fencing events; French, Italian, Spanish, and Belgian fencers attended the competition.
-Dissensions rapidly arose between epeists and foilists, which held the majority at the Société.
+Dissensions rapidly arose between épéeists and foilists, which held the majority at the Société.
 The third congress held in Brussels in 1905 voted the creation of an international fencing committee whose mission would be of fostering friendship amongst all fencers, establishing national rules, and supporting the organization of fencing competitions.
 The third congress also adopted the French rules as the basis for upcoming international competitions.
 New tensions appeared, this time between France and Italy, about the regulatory weapon grip.
 They led to the boycott by France of the fencing events of the 1912 Olympic Games.

 A new international congress was called together in Ghent, Belgium, in July 1913.
 The main matter was the adoption of international regulations for each of the three weapons.
 The French rules were adopted in épée and foil; the Hungarian rules were chosen for sabre.
 Frenchman René Lacroix also campaigned for the creation of an international fencing federation.

-The Fédération Internationale d'Escrime was founded on November 29, 1913, in the conference rooms of the Automobile Club de France in Paris.
+The International Fencing Federation (Fédération Internationale d'Escrime) was founded on 29 November 1913, in the conference rooms of the Automobile Club de France in Paris.
 The nine founding nations were Belgium, Bohemia (now the Czech Republic), France, Great Britain, Hungary, Italy, the Netherlands, and Norway.
 Albert Feyerick, president of the Federation of fencing clubs of Belgium, was elected as the first president.
-The FIE held its first congress on June 23, 1914, and accepted the adhesion of seven new countries: Austria, Denmark, Monaco, Romania, Russia, Switzerland, and the United States.
+The FIE held its first congress on 23 June 1914, and accepted the adhesion of seven new countries: Austria, Denmark, Monaco, Romania, Russia, Switzerland, and the United States.

+Presidency of Alisher Usmanov

 Russian oligarch Alisher Usmanov was elected president of the FIE in 2008 with 66 votes to 61 for incumbent president René Roch.
 He was re-elected in 2012 and 2016.
 In 2021, Usmanov was re-elected by acclamation to a fourth term, for which he was congratulated by Vladimir Putin.

 On 28 February 2022, in reaction to the Russian invasion of Ukraine, the European Union blacklisted Usmanov, imposing an EU-wide travel ban on him and freezing all of his assets.
-The EU stated: "He has been referred to as one of Vladimir Putin’s favourite oligarchs."
+The EU stated: "He has been referred to as one of Vladimir Putin's favourite oligarchs."
 Following the imposition of the sanctions on him, Usmanov announced on 1 March 2022, in an accusatory letter, that he was stepping down as FIE President.
+On 30 November 2024, he was re-elected to the office for another term.